-The U.S. Fish and Wildlife Service is inviting the public to visit to a national wildlife refuge during National Wildlife Refuge Week (October 12-18, 2014).
+The U.S. Fish and Wildlife Service (Service) is celebrating National Wildlife Refuge Week from October 11-17, 2015.

-Since 1995, refuges across the country have celebrated National Wildlife Refuge Week in early October with festivals, educational programs, guided tours and other events.
-Many state and local governments proclaim the week every year, and for the past four years Congress has officially recognized it.
+Since 1995, refuges across the country have celebrated National Wildlife Refuge Week during the second full week of October with festivals, educational programs, tours and other events.

-The National Wildlife Refuge System includes more than 150 million acres in 562 refuges and 38 wetland management districts.
+The National Wildlife Refuge System encompasses more than 150 million acres in 563 refuges and 38 wetland management districts.

 For more information, visit www.fws.gov/refuges.